 Brittany Asaro received her Ph.D. in Spring 2013.
 Her dissertation, The Unseen Beloved: Love by Hearsay in Medieval and Early Modern Italian Literature, focuses on the topos of falling in love with someone sight unseen from the Sicilian School to sixteenth-century treaties.

-Besides teaching, Brittany has also worked as an interpreter at Comic-Con International in San Diego, California.
-She is an affiliate and active member of the Center for Medieval and Renaissance Studies at UCLA.
+Besides teaching, Brittany has also worked as an interpreter at Comic-Con International in San Diego, California and the Special Olympics World Games.
+She is an affiliate of the Center for Medieval and Renaissance Studies at UCLA.